It’s no secret that air pollution is bad for you. But do you know it can harm your mental well-being and brain function?

 When pregnant rodents were exposed to high levels of particulate matter, their offspring had altered brain development.
 The babies also had increased signs of depression compared to animals that weren’t exposed to the pollutants.
 (20, 21)

 Schizophrenia is a relatively uncommon but serious mental health disorder.
 It can change how you think, feel, and behave.
 You may have hallucinations, difficulty managing emotions, and trouble thinking clearly.
 (22, 23)

 Several factors may contribute to the disorder.
 Irregular levels of chemical messengers in your brain are thought to play a role.
-Genetic factors, complications during birth, and virus exposure may increase your risk.
+Genetic factors, complications during birth, and exposure to unwanted factors may increase your risk.
 (22, 23)